-Most importantly, using an emoji in an SMS message reduces the character length limit to 70 characters (from 160,) which can damper the SMS budget if you actually need the 160 characters to convey a single message.
+Using emojis in an SMS message reduces the character length limit to 70 characters (from 160) which can affect the SMS budget if you actually need the 160 characters to convey a single message.

 Multipart SMS messages

-Multipart SMS messages can be tricky, though.
+Multipart SMS messages can be tricky.
 Most smartphones and network carriers can handle multipart SMS messages and will wait for all of them to arrive, putting them in order, before displaying the message to the user.

 Does the phone support emojis?

 The next hurdle revolves around the smartphone itself.

 You may ask yourself "Can all phones handle an emoji?".
 Yes, most can but even a tech-minded person can have problems viewing an emoji on an outdated phone.